HenrikVarmer/LeadSearch/README.md

 devtools::install_github('HenrikVarmer/lead_search')
 ```
 ### Using the functions
-There's one primary function in this package:
+There's one primary function in this package: lead_search()

 ### lead_search()